Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Method

-Re-implementing the feature generator $W$ to produce the tri-plane representation is not straightforward because its input, a weighted concatenation of ${\bf x}_k^l$, does not form a valid location in a specific 3D space.
+where ${\bf f}$ is an intermediate feature vector of input 3D location ${\bf x}$.
+However, re-implementing the feature generator $W$ to produce the tri-plane representation is not straightforward because its input, a weighted concatenation of ${\bf x}_k^l$, does not form a valid location in a specific 3D space.
 We make two important changes to address this issue.
-First, we decompose $W$ into $K$ sub-networks $\{W_k\}$, one for each part, where each sub-network takes the corresponding local position ${\bf x}_k^l$ as input and outputs an intermediate feature for the $k^\text{th}$ part.
+First, we decompose $W$ into $K$ sub-matrices $\{W_k\}$, one for each part, where each one takes the corresponding local position ${\bf x}_k^l$ as input and outputs an intermediate feature for the $k^\text{th}$ part.
 Then, the intermediate feature in Equation~\ref{eq.split} can be equivalently rewritten as follows.

 where ${\bf f}^k$ is a feature generated in the local coordinate system of the $k^\text{th}$ part.
-Now, $W_k$ can be directly re-implemented by tri-planes.
+Now, $W_k(\gamma({\bf x}_k^l))$ can be directly re-implemented by tri-planes $F$.
 However, the computational complexity of this implementation is still proportional to $K$.
 In order to train a single tri-plane for all parts, the second change is to further transform the local coordinates ${\bf x}_k^l$ into a canonical space defined by a canonical pose $o^c$, similar to Animatable NeRF~\cite{peng2021animatable}.

-where $R_k$ and ${\bf t}_k$ are respectively the rotation and translation of the $k^\text{th}$ part of the input pose, and $R_k^c$ and ${\bf t}_k^c$ are those of the canonical pose.
+where $R_k^c$ and ${\bf t}_k^c$ are the rotation and translation matrices of the canonical pose.
 Intuitively, ${\bf x}_k^c$ is the corresponding point location of ${\bf x}$ transformed into the canonical space when ${\bf x}$ is considered to belong to the $k^\text{th}$ part.
-Finally, the tri-plane features $\{F_{xy}, F_{xz}, F_{yz}\}$ are learned in the canonical space.
-The feature extraction for location ${\bf x}$ is achieved by retrieving the 32-dimensional feature vector ${\bf f}^k$ on the tri-plane in the canonical space for all parts, then taking a weighted sum of those features as in Equation~\ref{eq:rewrite},
+Finally, the tri-plane feature $F$ is learned in the canonical space.
+The feature extraction for location ${\bf x}$ is achieved by retrieving the 32-dimensional feature vector ${\bf f}^k$ on the tri-plane $F$ at ${\bf x}_k^c$ for all parts, then taking a weighted sum of those features as in Equation~\ref{eq:rewrite},

 $F_{**}({\bf a})$ is a retrieved feature vector from each axis-aligned plane at location ${\bf a}$.